Tawfiqh/BabyTime/STUDY_GUIDE.md

 - **Old iOS devices on iOS < 14.3**: `MediaRecorder` is not available, so they cannot be cameras.
 Viewers need `ManagedMediaSource` (iOS Safari 17.2+) or standard `MediaSource` (desktop browsers).
 - **IP address changes**: If the router assigns a new IP to the MacBook, the mkcert cert needs to be regenerated with the new IP.
+- **Bonjour dependence**: `.local` hostnames depend on Bonjour/mDNS on the network.
+Some guest networks or isolated VLANs may block this discovery traffic.
 - **Multiple cameras**: The current design supports one camera at a time.
 A second `register-camera` event would overwrite the first.
 - **Buffer growth**: The viewer's `SourceBuffer` grows indefinitely.
 On long sessions this may cause memory pressure on old iPads.
 Solution (not yet implemented): periodically call `sourceBuffer.remove()` to trim old data.
 - **Latency spikes**: If the WiFi is congested, chunks queue up and latency increases.
 There's no mechanism to drop old chunks and snap to live.